USAID's Swapno Jatra Activity

 – Developing and tracking multi-sectoral Scorecards at upazila and union council levels, involving VYAs in scoring systems and accountability mechanisms.

-Through these initiatives, AHA aims to create lasting change, reducing early marriage and childbearing rates, and fostering a healthier future for Bangladesh’s young people.
+Through these initiatives, Swapno Jatra aims to create lasting change, reducing early marriage and childbearing rates, and fostering a healthier future for Bangladesh’s young people.